TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/overview.md

 tags: [ "Tyk Streams", "Stream Outputs", "Outputs" ]
 ---

 An output is a sink where we wish to send our consumed data after applying an optional array of [processors]({{< ref "/product-stack/tyk-streaming/configuration/processors/overview" >}}).
-Only one output is configured at the root of a Benthos config.
+Only one output is configured at the root of a Tyk Streams config.
 However, the output can be a [broker]({{< ref "/product-stack/tyk-streaming/configuration/outputs/broker" >}}) which combines multiple outputs under a chosen brokering pattern, or a [switch]({{< ref "/product-stack/tyk-streaming/configuration/outputs/switch" >}}) which is used to multiplex against different outputs.

 An output config section looks like this: